Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/mesh_options.rst

 When using the *X Mirror* option to work on mirrored Mesh Geometry the vertices that are mirrored must be perfectly placed.
 If they are not exactly positioned in their mirror locations then *X Mirror* will not treat those vertices as mirrored.
-This can be annoying because often the out of position vertices are only very slightly out of position.

-*Topology Mirror* tries to solve this problem by determining which vertices are mirrored vertices not only by using their positions but also by looking at how those vertices are related to others in the Mesh Geometry.
+*Topology Mirror* tries to address this problem by determining which vertices are mirrored vertices not only by using their positions but also by looking at how those vertices are related to others in the Mesh Geometry.
-It looks at the overall Mesh Geometry topology to determine if particular vertices will be treated as mirrored.
+It looks at the overall topology to determine if particular vertices will be treated as mirrored.
-The effect of this is that mirrored vertices can be non-symetrical and yet still be treated as mirrored when *X Mirror* and *Topology Mirror* are both active.
+The effect of this is that mirrored vertices can be non-symmetrical and yet still be treated as mirrored when *X Mirror* and *Topology Mirror* are both active.

 .. note::